The knee receives a lot of use every day. It is the largest joint in the body that is necessary for walking, running, jumping and climbing.

 Ligaments of the Knee

-The knee has 4 major ligaments.
+There are 4 main ligaments of the knee.
 Ligaments provide strength and stability to the knee.
 They are elastic bands that attach the bones together.

 Anterior cruciate ligament (ACL)